AdobeDocs/workfront.es-ES/help/quicksilver/planning/fields/delete-fields.md

 <!-- this is not possible yet, since fields cannot be shared yet; maybe move this up a bit, in this bullet list: * When you delete a field, it is deleted from all records associated with the field.-->

-* <span class="preview">No se pueden eliminar campos de registros globales que se hayan agregado a espacios de trabajo secundarios desde los espacios de trabajo secundarios.</span>
+* No se pueden eliminar campos de registros globales que se hayan agregado a espacios de trabajo secundarios desde los espacios de trabajo secundarios.

 ## Eliminación de campos